 Your Licensed Customs Broker can help you obtain and manage a TIB.

 Let your shipping professionals handle the paperwork!
 They have the training and expertise to make your customs bond processing smooth and easy, and leave your time free to cultivate new business and take care of the everyday tasks that make your company successful.
+They can even help you with full truckload shipping and other freight transportation options.

 Your Licensed Customs Agent or freight forwarder will also notify you when your continuous bond is about to expire, so that you can put a new one in place before experiencing a delay on a shipment.
 Because they are your shipping partner, it is in their best interests to make sure your shipments continue to move problem free!